aridjayarecipes/cutesrecipes.web.app/content/post/1900-recipe-of-speedy-fried-brussel-sprouts-with-carrots-and-zucchini.md

 1. If you like crunchy carrot, you can fry them altogether.
 You can add some water when cook.

 Sweet carrots roasted with savory Brussels sprouts in a honey and soy glaze give them a perfect, caramelized texture.
-But wait- there&#39;s extra goodness to this side that you won&#39;t want to miss!
-Brussels sprouts are some of my favorite fall veggies - they&#39;re fresh and healthy, but still hearty, and they pair well with all sorts of seasonings.
+But wait- there's extra goodness to this side that you won't want to miss!
+Brussels sprouts are some of my favorite fall veggies - they're fresh and healthy, but still hearty, and they pair well with all sorts of seasonings.
 But, in my opinion, the key to loving Brussels sprouts is preparing them the right way.
-No one&#39;s clamoring for more boiled or steamed sprouts - they&#39;re often.
+No one's clamoring for more boiled or steamed sprouts - they're often.

 So that's going to wrap it up with this exceptional food fried brussel sprouts with carrots and zucchini recipe.
 Thank you very much for reading.
 I am confident that you will make this at home.
 There is gonna be more interesting food at home recipes coming up.
 Remember to bookmark this page in your browser, and share it to your loved ones, colleague and friends.
 Thank you for reading.
 Go on get cooking!